-Pre-arrange administrative requirements of supervision, agreeing mutually convenient times followed and the therapist and supervisor need to ensure that these are respected.
+• Pre-arrange administrative requirements of supervision, agreeing mutually convenient times.

+The supervisor will have responsibility for ensuring that all the basic administrative requirements associated with practicing MBT are adhered to.
+In addition, there may be local policies that need to be followed and the therapist and supervisor need to ensure that these are respected.
 It is important that the supervisor takes any organisational problems seriously and supports the therapists in any negotiation with managers and other clinical teams.
 Some therapists may be working across clinical systems, be part time, and have other responsibilities.
 The therapist and supervisor need to ensure that the work pattern is commensurate with the practice of MBT.